 Meet Our Team

 The Cool Green Trees core team works with public health interns, an advisory council, technical forestry committee and other partners.
-Our program is being incubated under Cawaco RC&D Council as part of their mission to be “dedicated to the conservation, development and sustained use of natural and community resources serving Blount, Chilton, Jefferson, Shelby, and Walker counties of Alabama.”
+We are a program of Cawaco RC&D Council as part of their mission to be dedicated to the conservation, development and sustained use of natural and community resources serving Blount, Chilton, Jefferson, Shelby, and Walker counties of Alabama.

-Francesca Gross, Program Manger (Keeping it all together)
+Grace Dugger, Program Director (Keeping it all together)

-Allie helps establish and maintain mutual understanding and cooperation with the communities we serve.
-She focuses on interfacing with governments and other stakeholders, volunteer coordination, and marketing and public relation efforts.
+Sarah helps establish and maintain mutual understanding and cooperation with the communities we serve.
+She focuses on interfacing with stakeholders, volunteer coordination, and media.

 CGToutreach@cawaco.org